b-hayes/CLI/readme.md

 ## Advanced options.
 ###Forced debug mode.
-During development, you may wish to always run in debug mode without typing --debug or prevent your class receiving the debug option as well.
+During development, you may wish to always run in debug mode without typing --debug.
 ```php
 $cli->run(true);
 ```
+Or you may wish to prevent debug mode from working at all
+WARNING: Doing this disables the --debug option as it if never exited.
+So if the user types --debug now the applicaiton wont run because its an invalid option.

 If you DO want both CLI and your class to receive the debug option by default simply add to the global argv before it runs.
 ```php